Mohammed Deif: Early militant career

-Deif joined Hamas in 1987, weeks after its establishment during the First Intifada against the Israeli occupation.
+Deif joined Hamas in 1987, weeks after its establishment during the First Intifada against Israel, which was then occupying the Gaza Strip and the entirety of the West Bank.
 He was arrested by Israeli authorities in 1989 for his involvement with the organization.
 After 16 months of detention, he was released in a prisoner exchange.
 Soon after his release, he helped establish the Ezzedeen al-Qassam Brigades, the armed wing of Hamas.

 Deif was close to Emad Akel and Yahya Ayyash, who were assassinated by Israel in 1993 and 1996 respectively.
 He trained with, and learnt bombmaking from, Ayyash.
 After Ayyash's assassination, Deif reduced his profile to avoid being targeted.
 During the 1990s and early 2000s, he was behind a number of suicide bombing attacks, including the 1996 Jaffa Road bus bombings.
 He also oversaw the kidnappings and later killings of Israeli soldiers Shahar Simani, Aryeh Frankenthal, and Nachshon Wachsman in the 1990s.

-In May 2000, Deif was arrested at Israel's request by the Palestinian National Authority, but he escaped in December with assistance from some of his guards.
+In May 2000, Deif was arrested by the Palestinian National Authority at Israel's request, but he escaped in December with assistance from some of his guards.

 According to Israeli journalist Ronen Bergman, Deif's campaign of massive retaliation and the failure of Israeli intelligence services to prevent it, was one of the factors that led to the defeat of Prime Minister Shimon Peres and the Israeli Labor Party in the 1996 Israeli general election and the victory of the right-wing Likud party of Benjamin Netanyahu, who opposed the Oslo peace process:

 At the beginning of February, Peres was up twenty points in the polls over his opposition, the conservative hawk Benjamin "Bibi" Netanyahu.
 By the middle of March, Netanyahu had closed the gap significantly, and Peres led by only five percentage points.
 On May 29, Netanyahu won by 1 percent of the vote.
 This was all due to the terror attacks, which Peres simply couldn't stop.
 Yahya Ayyash's disciples had ensured the right wing's victory and "derailed the peace process," in the words of the deputy head of the Shin Bet, Yisrael Hasson.After Netanyahu got elected, attacks stopped, with some asserting that this was because Yasser Arafat clamped down on Hamas members, but Bergman insisting that the halt was because the short-term goal of the attacks was to stop the Oslo peace process, and Netanyahu was now working towards the same goal.